ndaman/mechanicsofmaterials/docs/exam 3/lecture20.md

 ----
 ## thin-walled pressure vessels

--   If the radius to wall thickness ratio is 10 or more, we can treet a pressure vessule as “thin-walled”
+-   If the radius to wall thickness ratio is 10 or more, we can treat a pressure vessel as “thin-walled”
 -   Cylindrical pressure vessels will have two primary sources of stress, and serve as an introduction to more general states of combined loading

 ----